arbor-sim/arbor/doc/formats/default_parameters.rst

   * The initial internal and external concentrations of the 'ca', 'na' and 'k' ions.
   * The initial reversal potential of the 'ca', 'na' and 'k' ions.

-The reversal potential method is optional.
-It can be:
+The reversal potential method is an optional mechanism with settable parameters.

-  * "constant"  (the reversal potential of an ion doesn't change during the simulation.)
-  * "nernst"    (the reversal potential of an ion advances accoridng to the nernst equation.)
-  * any other string that represents the name of a valid :ref:`nmodl mechanism <mechanisms-revpot>` which describes the progression of the reversal potential.

-If the reversal potential method is not set by the user, it is automatically set to "constant".
+If the reversal potential method is not provided, the initial reversal potential value remains constant for the duration of the simulation.
+Arbor currently only provides the `nernst` :ref:`reversal potential mechanism <mechanisms-revpot>` which can be used with any ion.
+The `nernst` mechanism for ion ``x`` is called ``nernst/x``

-The JSON format has a structure similar to the following example:
+The JSON format has a structure similar to the following example.
+The ``type`` and ``version`` fields are mandatory.
+The ``type`` must be ``default-parameters`` to ensure correct interpretation of the file.
+Currently, the only supported version of this JSON format is ``1``.

 .. code:: JSON

    {
+     "version" : 1,
+     "type" : "default-parameters",
+     "data":
+     {
-     "Ra": 35.4,
+       "axial-resistivity": 35.4,
-     "Vm": -60.0,
+       "init-membrane-potential": -60.0,
-     "celsius": 6.3,
+       "temperature-K": 6.3,
-     "cm": 0.01,
+       "membrane-capacitance": 0.01,
        "ions": {
          "ca": {
            "init-int-concentration": 5e-05,
            "init-ext-concentration": 2.0,
            "init-reversal-potential": 132.4579341637009
          },
          "k": {
            "init-int-concentration": 54.4,
            "init-ext-concentration": 2.5,
            "init-reversal-potential": -77.0,
          },
          "na": {
            "init-int-concentration": 10.0,
            "init-ext-concentration": 140.0,
            "init-reversal-potential": 50.0,
            "reversal-potential-method": {
              "mechanism" :"nernst/na"
+           }
          }
        }
      }